Active tip-clearance control

-As one way to reduce fuel consumption better blade tip sealing has taken on a prominent role in aircraft engine design since the late 1960's.
-It is used on the CFM International CFM56-5B engine, installed on the Airbus A320, for example.
+ACC has been used in aircraft engine design since the late 1960s to reduce wasted energy in the engine, and increase fuel efficiency.
+It is used on engines such as the CFM International CFM56-5B engine, installed on the Airbus A320, and the Rolls-Royce BR700.

 Background

-Blade tip sealing has been a challenging problem since the development of the gas turbine engine.
-It is such because the clearance between the blade tips and surrounding casing (shroud) tends to vary due primarily to changes in thermal and mechanical loads on the rotating (turbine wheel) and stationary (stator, turbine casing) structures.
+Blade tip sealing has been a challenging problem since the development of gas turbine engines.
+This is because the clearance between the rotating blade tips and surrounding casing varies from thermal expansion and mechanical strain of the components.